kdeldycke/awesome-billing/README.md

 ## Coupons and Vouchers

-- [Quantity discounts on a virtual good: The results of a massive pricing experiment](https://www.pnas.org/content/pnas/113/27/7323.full.pdf) - `Implementing price reductions ranging from 9–70% for large purchases, we found re- markably little impact on revenue, either positively or negatively.`.
+- [Quantity discounts on a virtual good: The results of a massive pricing experiment](https://www.pnas.org/content/pnas/113/27/7323.full.pdf) - “Implementing price reductions ranging from 9–70% for large purchases, we found re- markably little impact on revenue, either positively or negatively.”
 - [Raising Prices is Hard](https://www.backblaze.com/blog/raising-prices-is-hard/) - Backblaze post-mortem on raising prices on their main offer.
 They wanted to create an extension program based on credit system.
 This became a full-time job for a handful of their most senior engineers, and resulted in a six month project.
 - [Details on Expiring DigitalOcean Credits](https://blog.digitalocean.com/details-on-expiring-digitalocean-credits/) - The reason you have to add an time limit on credits: unused ones accounts as liabilities on our balance sheet.
 - [Hacking Scooters: How I Created $100k Worth Of Free Rides](https://webcache.googleusercontent.com/search?q=cache:7hrzYYk5-IwJ:https://fant.io/p/hacking-voi/) - A cautionary tale on how promo codes can be exploited to get unlimited free rides.
-- [China's Pinduoduo reports theft of online discount vouchers to police](https://www.reuters.com/article/us-pinduoduo-china/chinas-pinduoduo-reports-theft-of-online-discount-vouchers-to-police-idUSKCN1PE05J) - The next level of fraud: `an online collective exploited a loophole on its platform to “steal” tens of millions of yuan worth of discount vouchers`.
+- [China's Pinduoduo reports theft of online discount vouchers to police](https://www.reuters.com/article/us-pinduoduo-china/chinas-pinduoduo-reports-theft-of-online-discount-vouchers-to-police-idUSKCN1PE05J) - The next level of fraud: “an online collective exploited a loophole on its platform to ‘steal’ tens of millions of yuan worth of discount vouchers”.
 - [Council Directive 2016/1065 as regards the treatment of vouchers](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016L1065) - European directive on the application of VAT when vouchers are involved.